-Once the audio data is received by the A/V receiver, it can be decoded and amplified and sent out to the various loudspeakers in a surround setup.
+Once the audio data is received by the AVR, it can be decoded and amplified and sent out to the various loudspeakers in a surround setup.
 Always check your DVD player setup.
 This is done with a SETUP button on the remote control.
 Some DVD players may use the DISPLAY button if they do not have a SETUP button.
 Select the AUDIO menu and hilight DIGITAL AUDIO OUTPUT or the like, and set BITSTREAM ON.
 Consult your owner's manual here for instructions on how to setup your particular player.

 You may only be able to select your choice in the LANGUAGE SELECTION of the main menu for "English Dolby Digital 5.1".
 DVDs do not default automatically to Dolby Digital 5.1.
 Each time you load a DVD, go to the DVD's setup menu and click on "Audio Setup" or on "Languages" if there is no Audio Setup option and choose "Dolby Digital 5.1."

 Depending on the age of the disc, the "Audio Setup" on the DVD menu may give you several choices: "5.1 Channel Surround Sound" or "Stereo Playback."
 New DVDs may offer "Dolby Digital 5.1" and "Dolby Digital 2.0," the latter being stereo.
 Some of the disc menus offer only "Surround Sound" or "Stereo" options.

 You should go to the DVD player's menu and set the bitstream for Dolby Digital.
 You will need to refer to your DVD player's owner's manual to find out how to set this for your particular DVD player.